 Power Meter Instructions

-Firstly, remove the plastic battery tab at the back of the Power Meter.
-This allows data to be stored and reviewed even when it is not plugged in.
-It also allows you to complete the steps below without having the meter plugged into a wall socket.
+Before you start, please remove the plastic battery tab at the back of the Reduction Revolution Power Meter.
+The battery allows data to be stored and reviewed, even when the power meter is not plugged in.

-- Press SET to save & move to the next digit.
+- Press SET to save and move to the next digit.

 - Press the UP button to choose your currency symbol then press OK to set.

-- Press OK to choose TARIFF 1 and press UP to change the value.
+- Press OK to select TARIFF 1 and press UP to change the value.

-- Press SET to save & move to the next digit.
+- Press SET to save and move to the next digit.

 - Repeat the process until you have entered each digit.
 Press OK twice to exit.